How Can I Recover Permanently Deleted Files in Windows 10

 CAUTION: Use an external storage drive to prevent data overwriting in case the desired files are not found in the restored version.

-Follow the instructions given below to restore permanently deleted files in Windows 10 with the help of a data recovery software.
+Follow the instructions given below to restore permanently deleted files in Windows 10 with the help of Stellar data recovery for Windows.

-Select the location from where files were deleted.
-You can choose a particular folder under ‘Common Locations’ or the drive volume from ‘Connected Drives’ and click ‘Scan.’
-In case the drive volume isn’t listed, you can choose ‘Can’t Find Drive’ to restore data from a deleted or missing partition
+- Select the location from where files were deleted.
+You can choose a particular folder under ‘Common Locations’ or the drive volume from ‘Connected Drives’ and click ‘Scan.

 The deep scan takes more time but gets back all recoverable data as it thoroughly searches for the permanently deleted data on the hard drive based on file signatures.